 Profile of: Yang Miu Zi, Master of Batik and Hundred Bird Costume, China

-Words by Sharon de Lyster, Images by Stephanie Teng Photography
+Words by Sharon Tsang-de Lyster, Photos by Stephanie Teng Photography

 High up in the mountain, in the midst of the foggy air is the home of Yang, master of batik and the famous Hundred Bird Costume.
 Yang learned her craft of hand-drawn batik and the making of intricate, high-value hundred bird costume from her Miao mother, the traditional way.
 Her artworks have been well-recognized internationally and showcased in a provincial museum.